math2001/MarkdownLivePreview/README.md

 ### Settings

+To edit MarkdownLivePreview's settings, you just need to look in the command palette `Preferences: MarkdownLivePreview Settings`, or from the menus:
+*Preferences → Package Settings → MarkdownLivePreview → Settings*

+Do not edit the left file (by default, you cannot), but edit the right file.
+This last file will override the default one (on the left), and will be saved in your `User` folder, which makes it easy to back up.

 - `markdown_live_preview_on_open`: if set to `true`, as soon as you open a markdown file, the preview window will popup (thanks to[@ooing](https://github.com/ooing) for its [suggestion](https://github.com/math2001/MarkdownLivePreview/issues/7#issue-199464852)).
 Default to `false`
 - `load_from_internet_when_starts`: every images that starts with any of the string specified in this list will be loaded from internet.
 Default to `["http://", "https://"]`

-Note: To edit your settings, search up in the command palette `Preferences: MarkdownLivePreview Settings`, or by using the menu:
-*Preferences → Packages Settings → MarkdownLivePreview → Settings*;.
-It's not your global settings, but only the `MarkdownLivePreview`'s one
+- `header_action`: If you're writing a blog with some markdown and a static website generator, you probably have a YAML header.
+By default, this header will be displayed in a `pre` block.
+If you want to hide it, then just set the value to `remove`

 ### Syntax Specific Settings